Crossvault Capital Management LLC Purchases 1,265 Shares of Adobe Inc. (NASDAQ:ADBE)

 Crossvault Capital Management LLC lifted its position in Adobe Inc. (NASDAQ:ADBE – Get Rating) by 10.5% in the 1st quarter, according to the company in its most recent 13F filing with the SEC.
 The institutional investor owned 13,335 shares of the software company’s stock after buying an additional 1,265 shares during the quarter.
 Adobe comprises 2.0% of Crossvault Capital Management LLC’s investment portfolio, making the stock its 23rd largest holding.
 Crossvault Capital Management LLC’s holdings in Adobe were worth $6,076,000 at the end of the most recent reporting period.

 Several other large investors have also made changes to their positions in ADBE.
 Benjamin Edwards Inc. bought a new stake in shares of Adobe in the 4th quarter valued at approximately $35,000.
-Delos Wealth Advisors LLC lifted its holdings in Adobe by 169.6% in the 4th quarter.
-Delos Wealth Advisors LLC now owns 62 shares of the software company’s stock worth $35,000 after purchasing an additional 39 shares during the last quarter.
+Delos Wealth Advisors LLC grew its stake in shares of Adobe by 169.6% in the 4th quarter.
+Delos Wealth Advisors LLC now owns 62 shares of the software company’s stock valued at $35,000 after buying an additional 39 shares in the last quarter.
 Industrial Alliance Investment Management Inc. acquired a new stake in Adobe in the 4th quarter worth approximately $36,000.
 Core Alternative Capital lifted its holdings in Adobe by 67.5% in the 4th quarter.
 Core Alternative Capital now owns 67 shares of the software company’s stock worth $38,000 after purchasing an additional 27 shares during the last quarter.
 Finally, Sierra Capital LLC lifted its holdings in Adobe by 106.1% in the 4th quarter.
 Sierra Capital LLC now owns 68 shares of the software company’s stock worth $39,000 after purchasing an additional 35 shares during the last quarter.
 Institutional investors own 82.54% of the company’s stock.

 Insider Transactions at Adobe

-In other news, EVP Scott Belsky sold 2,711 shares of the firm’s stock in a transaction dated Tuesday, July 26th.
-The stock was sold at an average price of $393.58, for a total transaction of $1,066,995.38.
-Following the sale, the executive vice president now owns 26,089 shares of the company’s stock, valued at $10,268,108.62.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-In other news, EVP Scott Belsky sold 2,711 shares of the firm’s stock in a transaction dated Tuesday, July 26th.
-The stock was sold at an average price of $393.58, for a total transaction of $1,066,995.38.
-Following the sale, the executive vice president now owns 26,089 shares of the company’s stock, valued at $10,268,108.62.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, CMO Ann Lewnes sold 794 shares of the stock in a transaction dated Thursday, July 28th.
-The stock was sold at an average price of $400.00, for a total value of $317,600.00.
+In other news, CAO Mark S. Garfield sold 132 shares of the stock in a transaction on Friday, July 22nd.
+The stock was sold at an average price of $409.75, for a total transaction of $54,087.00.
+Following the sale, the chief accounting officer now owns 2,465 shares in the company, valued at $1,010,033.75.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+In other news, CMO Ann Lewnes sold 794 shares of the company’s stock in a transaction on Thursday, July 28th.
+The stock was sold at an average price of $400.00, for a total transaction of $317,600.00.
 Following the transaction, the chief marketing officer now owns 23,988 shares of the company’s stock, valued at $9,595,200.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, CAO Mark S. Garfield sold 132 shares of the company’s stock in a transaction on Friday, July 22nd.
+The shares were sold at an average price of $409.75, for a total value of $54,087.00.
+Following the transaction, the chief accounting officer now directly owns 2,465 shares in the company, valued at approximately $1,010,033.75.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 3,637 shares of company stock valued at $1,438,682 over the last 90 days.
-0.23% of the stock is owned by company insiders.
+Over the last quarter, insiders have sold 3,637 shares of company stock worth $1,438,682.
+Insiders own 0.23% of the company’s stock.

 Adobe Profile